 IVF Advantage program helps people save on the IVF cost in New Jersey.
 It requires the candidates to pay the first fee which includes two frozen and two fresh embryo cycle, saving 40% on the total cost of buying each cycle individually.
 This program is for all the self-paying patients.

-This is another discount program which cuts your cost for egg freezing in New Jersey.
+This is another discount program which cuts your cost for egg freezing.
 Each candidate pays the upfront free for 1, 2 or three cycles, saving 20% on the total clinical charges.
 This discount program also covers the cost of freezing the egg for 2 years.

 Financing Programs in New Jersey

-There are several more financial programs in New Jersey that can help you cover the cost of IVF treatment in New Jersey.
-Several fertility clinics in New Jersey offer discount packages as “Bundle” for two to three IVF cycle, reducing the overall cost for each cycle.
+There are several more financial programs that can help you cover the cost of IVF treatment in New Jersey.
+Several fertility clinics offer discount packages as “Bundle” for two to three IVF cycle, reducing the overall cost for each cycle.
 For example Attain Fertility Network offers a refund plan for IVF on 3 fresh and 3 frozen cycles, (without donors) at $23,400 compared to the original $38,500.

-These medical centers partner with different insurance companies to facilitate an affordable IVF cost in New Jersey.
+These medical centers partner with different insurance companies to facilitate an affordable IVF cost.
 These discount offers are particularly designed for residents who are not employed at a big organization and cannot enjoy the perks of the insurance mandate.

-ARC facilitates various fertility treatments including conventional IVF for up to three cycles of fresh and frozen embryo each in New Jersey.
+ARC facilitates various fertility treatments including conventional IVF for up to three cycles of fresh and frozen embryo each.
 ARC offers:

 - ARC Pharmacy Financing